 Upon closing of this offering, we have agreed to issue to the Representative, or its designees, as compensation warrants to purchase a number of ordinary shares equal to 5% of the aggregate number of ordinary shares sold in this offering (the "Representative's Warrants").
 The Representative's Warrants will be exercisable at a per share exercise price equal to 125% of the public offering price per share in this offering.
-The Representative's Warrants are exercisable at any time and from time to time, in whole or in part, during the four and one-half year period commencing 180 days from the effective date of the registration statement of which this prospectus is a part.
+The Representative's Warrants are exercisable at any time and from time to time, in whole or in part, during the five year period commencing from the effective date of the registration statement of which this prospectus is a part.

-The Representative's Warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to FINRA Rule 5110(e)(1).
+The Representative's Warrants have been deemed compensation by FINRA and are therefore subject to a 180- day lock-up pursuant to FINRA Rule 5110(e)(1).
 The Representative (or permitted assignees under Rule 5110(e)(2)) will not sell, transfer, assign, pledge, or hypothecate these warrants or the securities underlying these warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the warrants or the underlying securities for a period of 180 days from the effective date of the registration statement.
 In addition, the warrants provide for registration rights upon request, in certain cases.
 The one-time demand registration right provided will not be greater than five years from the effective date of the registration statement in compliance with FINRA Rule 5110(g)(8)(C).
-The unlimited piggyback registration right provided will not be greater than to registering the securities issuable on exercise of the warrants other underviting commissions incurred and payable by the holders.
+The unlimited piggyback registration right provided will not be greater than five years from the effective is suable on exercise of the warrants other than underwriting commissions incurred and payable by the holders.
 The exercise price and number of shares issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend or our recapitalization, reorganization, merger or consolidation.
-However, the warrant exercise price.
+However, the warrant exercise price or underlying shares will not be adjusted for issuances of ordinary shares at a price below the warrant exercise price.